IPsec Fault Tolerance

 Simple packet filters for a perfect world

 In a perfect world where most traffic exits the data center, servers are managed with regular patching, servers listen on standard TCP or UDP ports, and designers could get away with simple packet filters.
-But in the real world, each server is a distinct client, has multiple traffic flows to and from the data center and back-end systems, and unpredictable source TCP or UDP port number makes using packet filters impractical.
+However, in the real world, each server is a distinct client, has multiple traffic flows to and from the data center and back-end systems, and unpredictable source TCP or UDP port number makes using packet filters impractical.

-• A stateless firewall – predefined rule sets
+A stateless firewall – predefined rule sets

 A stateless firewall uses a predefined set of rules.
 If the arriving data packet conforms to the rules, it is considered “safe.”
 The data packet is allowed to pass through.
 With this approach to firewalling, traffic is classified instead of inspected.
 The process is less rigorous compared to what a stateful firewall does.